guyfromhills/mlh-code-sample/README.md

 # mlh-code-sample
-This is a sample code for mlh fellowship
+This is a sample code from my personal website to be reviewed by mlh fellowship mentors